 El Calafate’s Airport

 El Calafate is the gateway town to the Glaciers National Park.
-It did not have its own airport for many years, reason for which it was necessary to fly to Rio Gallegos first and then combine via land.
-This has changed now!
+It did not have its own airport for many years, reason for which it was necessary to fly into Rio Gallegos first and then combine via land.

-This new airport, named “El Calafate” is equipped with all the modern facilities and security equipment such as those found in international airports.¬†The track is 2550 meters long, allowing big planes to land normally.
+This airport, named “Comandante Tola” is equipped with all the modern facilities and security equipment such as those found in international airports.
+The track is 2550 meters long, allowing big planes to land normally.

 The building’s characteristics are similar to the ones found at the Ushuaia airport; a design based in stone and aluminum, suitable for the windy or “strict” weather conditions that characterize the area sometimes. enhancements.

 An amazing increase in the tourist influx has been verified.
 Consequently, a total revamp of the villa has taken place.
-Local business owners¬† heavily invested in the construction of hotels and inns, the modernization of shops and enhancement of the offered services.
+Local business owners heavily invested in the construction of hotels and inns, the modernization of shops and enhancement of the offered services.
 And the government has already paved nearby routes, roads and accesses.
-Since the new airport came into operations, constant development is happening all over El Calafate.
+Since the new airport came into operations at the beginning of the century, constant development is taking place at El Calafate and its famous star, the Perito Moreno Glacier.